meri-imperiumi/signalk-autostate/README.md

 * We're also planning to use propulsion RPMs to determine whether the vessel is "sailing" or "under-engine"

 The vessel navigation state can be useful for AIS data, as well as for customizing boat dashboard for the current situation.

+## Changes

+* 0.1.0 (2020-01-31)
+  - Initial release.
+Should work with anchor and position for a sailboat
+  - No propulsion support implemented yet